"For everyone who asks receives, and he who seeks finds, and to him who knocks it will be opened.Matthew 7:8(NASB)

 Two verses that are frequently taken out of context are in chapter 7, where we read "Keep asking, and it will be given to you.
 Keep searching, and you will find.
 Keep knocking, and the door will be opened to you - for everyone who asks receives, and he who seeks finds, and to him who knocks it will be opened."

-The impossibly high standards of the Sermon on the Mount and the call to prayer are designed to teach us that the principles and practice in Christ's teaching can never be achieved in our own strength and power.
-They can only be realised supernaturally, as we allow the Holy Spirit of God to works His work in our lives.
+The impossibly high standards of the Sermon on the Mount and the call to prayer, are designed to teach us that the principles and practice in Christ's teaching can never be achieved in our own strength and power.
+They can only be realised supernaturally, as we allow the Holy Spirit of God to work His work in our lives.

 Heavenly Father, thank You for laying out so clearly the principles and practices that should govern our lives as we die to self and live for God.
 Thank You that my salvation does not rely on what I have done but on what Christ has done on my account.
-Lord at times I have tried to do things in my own strength, only to fail.
-Help we to live aright and pray according to Your word and will.
+Lord, at times I have tried to do things in my own strength, only to fail.
+Help me to live aright and pray according to Your Word and will.
 Give me an understanding heart and the desire to live and work and pray in a manner that honours Your holy name.
-I praise and thank You that You are my sole Provider and I pray that I may pray according to Your will, seek to grow in grace and in a knowledge of the Lord Jesus and submit to the leading and guidance of the Holy Spirit.
+I praise and thank You that You are my sole Provider.
+May I pray according to Your will, seek to grow in grace and in a knowledge of the Lord Jesus, and submit to the leading and guidance of the Holy Spirit.
 This I ask in Jesus' name, AMEN.